Terms and Conditions of Service

 E. DEPOSIT REQUIRED AFTER AN ACCOUNT BECOMES DELINQUENT

-Any existing account that becomes delinquent (i.e. disconnected for non-payment, appearing on the cut-off list, having a return check, receiving an extension, tampering with a meter, or engaging in current diversion), may be deemed to have an unsatisfactory payment record and may require a new or additional deposit equal to two times the average monthly consumption during the preceding twelve (12) months to continue service.
+Any existing account that becomes delinquent (i.e. disconnected for non-payment, appearing on the cut-off list, having a return check, receiving an extension, tampering with a meter, or engaging in current diversion), may be deemed to have an unsatisfactory payment or account record and may require a new or additional deposit equal to two times the average monthly consumption during the preceding twelve (12) months to continue service.

 In addition, if a member has been sent written notice which states that an increased deposit has been assessed, this additional deposit amount is due and payable with that bill.
-Failure to pay the additional deposit and the due bill may result in immediate termination of service.
+Failure to pay the additional deposit and the bill due may result in immediate termination of service.

 F. DEPOSIT EXCEPTION FOR MULTIPLE RESIDENTIAL ACCOUNTS